gregoryjscott/Simpler/CONTRIBUTING.md

 We use git and GitHub to store and manage our content.
 Content is not just source code—it's code, documentation, scripts, notes, etc.

-To contribute to Simpler or submit an issue, you should complete the following steps:
+To contribute to Simpler, you should complete the following steps:

 1. Set up a [GitHub](https://github.com) account.
 1. [Install git](https://help.github.com/articles/set-up-git).